SEO manipulation

 This means Google automatically detects manipulative techniques and penalizes your pages without human intervention.
 However, Google also issues manual penalties.
 These happen when a human reviewer from Google identifies manipulative practices.

-You can simply avoid either penalty by not engaging in SEO manipulations and focus on creating quality, helpful content for your readers. :)
+You can simply avoid penalty by not engaging in SEO manipulations and focus on creating quality, helpful content for your readers. :)